This is the proposal to implement the whistle blower policy approved by the board on 12.06.2014.

 1.3 The Companies Act, 2013 provides that the company should establish a vigil mechanism (whistle blower policy) for the directors and employees for reporting genuine concerns or grievances about unethical behavior, actual or suspected fraud or violation of the company’s code of conduct or ethics.

-1.4 Clause 49 of the Listing Agreement between listed companies and the Stock Exchanges, inter alia, provides a non-mandatory requirement for all listed companies to establish a mechanism for the directors and employees to report to the management, concerns about unethical behavior, actual or suspected fraud or violation of the Company’s code of conduct.
+1.4 As per SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 inter alia, provides for establishment of a mechanism for the directors and employees to report to the management, concerns about unethical behavior, actual or suspected fraud or violation of the Company’s code of conduct.
 While this policy is a mandatory requirement under the Companies Act, 2013, Board of Directors has to disclose, in its report the establishment of vigil mechanism as well as on its Website.

 2.1 This Whistle Blower Policy through which the Company seeks to provide a mechanism for the directors and Employees to disclose their genuine concerns or grievances regarding any Unethical Behaviour and improper practices and wrongful conduct taking place in the Company for appropriate action.
 Through this policy, the Company provides necessary safeguards to all Whistle Blowers for making protected disclosures in good faith and any other director and employee assisting the investigation.